JOIN THE WEEKLY MEETINGS

 In-Person meetings with Hybrid Zoom at the Grad!!

 As the Original Rotary Club in Lane County and one of the oldest in Oregon, The Rotary Club of Eugene has served the community well – and has sponsored many other Rotary clubs in Lane County, Oregon and even foreign countries.

-This important club has been very involved in the life, business, government and service to people of this community for nearly a century.
+This important club has been very involved in the life, business, government and service to people of this community.

 As a leading service organization of Lane County, The Rotary Club of Eugene has provided a touchstone for generations of business and government leaders.
 Longtime relationships and friendships have come out of both Rotary’s natural ability to connect people and the place this club holds in the community.
 Generations have found camaraderie and networking opportunities at the meetings and in the work of this Rotary Club.